Hugo Kołłątaj: Early life

-Hugo Kołłątaj was born 1 April 1750 in Dederkały Wielkie (now in Western Ukraine) in Volhynia into a family of Polish nobility.
+Hugo Kołłątaj was born on 1 April 1750 in Dederkały Wielkie (now in Western Ukraine) in Volhynia into a family of Polish nobility.
 Soon after, his family moved to Nieciesławice, near Sandomierz, where he spent his childhood.
 He attended school in Pińczów.
 He began his studies at the Kraków Academy, subsequently, Jagiellonian University, where he studied law and gained a doctorate.
 Afterwards, around 1775 he took holy orders.
 He studied in Vienna and Italy (Naples and Rome), where he would have encountered Enlightenment philosophy.
 He is thought to have gained two further doctorates abroad in philosophy and theology.

 Returning to Poland, he became a canon of Kraków, and parish priest of Krzyżanowice Dolne and Tuczępy.
 He was active in the Commission of National Education and the Society for Elementary Books, where he took a prominent role in the development of the national network of schools.
 He spent two years in Warsaw, but returned to Kraków where he reformed the Kraków Academy, on whose board he sat from 1777, and whose rector he was between 1783–1786.
 The reform of the Academy was very substantial.
 It established innovative standards.
 Notably, he substituted Polish for Latin which till then was used for lectures.
 The removal of Latin in favour of a national language in higher education was then still uncommon in Europe.
 The reform proved so controversial that his political enemies plotted successfully to have him temporarily removed from Kraków in 1781, on grounds of corruption and immorality.
 Although in 1782 the decision was rescinded.